KunYi/libusb_scsi_command/Readme.md

 ***
-Just for demo How to use libusb to send SCSI Vendor command to Mass storage device
+Just for demo How to use libusb for send SCSI Vendor command with Mass storage device

 **
 limition: only vaild Bulk only device